 Damage or injury.

-With respect to chain reactions, often the hotly contested legal issue is the element of causation.
+With respect to chain reaction collisions, often the hotly contested legal issue is the element of causation.
 Take the case of Miller v.
 Cleckler, 51 So.
 3d 379 (Ala.
 Court of Civil Appeals 2010).
 That case involved four cars driven by Mr. Cleckler, Mr. Miller, Mrs. Miller, and Mr. Williams.
 The four-car pile up occurred on I-65 in Shelby County on a sunny Friday afternoon in the summer of 2006.
 Mr. and Mrs. Miller were in two separate cars following each other with Mr. Miller in front.
 Cleckler was driving a white pickup truck and Williams was in a vehicle behind Mrs. Miller.
 Cleckler was accused by witnesses of “darting” through traffic “at a high rate of speed” “trying to pass everyone.”

 At some point, Cleckler moved in front of Mr. Miller’s car.
 Cleckler testified that, shortly after moving into the lane in front of Mr. Miller, the vehicles in front of him began to brake, causing him to apply his brakes “pretty good” as he said.
 By contrast, Mr. Miller claimed that Cleckler “slammed on his brakes.”